hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ![dhcp_red](../snaps/dhcp.png)

-The 10 IPoEs sessions are established and besides generic also detailed session information for the first IPoE session is available using the below script
+The 10 IPoEs sessions are established and besides generic also detailed session information for the first IPoE session is available using the below script.

 ```bash